Παρουσίαση/Προβολή

 I. Brief Description

-In 2024-25 the first part of the course is based on the concept of crisis.
-The second part (that follows the online test of 2 May 2025), covers issues of substantive law and policies, such as the Internal Market focusing in particular on the free movement of services and digitization, judicial cooperation in civil and criminal matters, environmental EU policy and law, etc.
+In 2025-26 the first part of the course is based on the concept of crisis.
+The second part covers issues of substantive law and policy, such as the Internal Market focusing in particular on the free movement of services and digitization, judicial cooperation in civil and criminal matters, environmental EU policy and law, etc.

 The common thread and the core learning outcome of the course is that students come to realize the diversity and complexity of decision making and of policy implementation at the EU level, which comprises international treaties, acts of binding secondary law, non-binding soft law instruments, self-regulation, the use of standards, the development of agencies and networks, political processes such as the Open Method of Coordination, simple political declarations and many more.

-Although primarily conceived for Erasmus students, the course is also open to regular Greek students as experience shows that the contact between the two is enjoyfull and mutually beneficial.
+Although primarily conceived for Erasmus students, the course is also open to Panteion students as experience shows that the contact between the two is enjoyful and mutually beneficial.

 II.
 Exams